Juan Rulfo: Career

 The book went through several changes in name.
 In two letters written in 1947 to his fiancée Clara Aparicio, he refers to the novel he was writing as Una estrella junto a la luna (A Star Next to the Moon), saying that it was causing him some trouble.
 During the last stages of writing, he wrote in journals that the title would be Los murmullos (The Murmurs).
 With the assistance of a grant from the Centro Mexicano de Escritores, Rulfo was able to finish the book between 1953 and 1954; it was published in 1955.

 In passages of the novel Pedro Páramo, the influence of American novelist William Faulkner is notable, according to Rulfo's former friend, philologist Antonio Alatorre.

 Between 1956 and 1958, Rulfo worked on a novella entitled El gallo de oro (The Golden Cockerel), which was not published until 1980.
 A revised and corrected edition was issued posthumously in 2010.
 The Fundación Rulfo possesses fragments of two unfinished novels, La cordillera and Ozumacín.
 Rulfo told interviewer Luis Harss that he had written and destroyed an earlier novel set in Mexico City.

 From 1954 to 1957, Rulfo collaborated with the Río Papaloapan Commission, a government institution working on socioeconomic development of the settlements along the Papaloapan River.
 From 1962 until his death in 1986, he worked as an editor for the National Institute for Indigenous People.

 Bust of Rulfo in Juan Rulfo Park in Mexico City.

 Personal life

-Rulfo married Clara Angelina Aparicio Reyes (Mexico City, 12 August 1928) in Guadalajara, Jalisco, on 24 April 1948; they had four children, Claudia Berenice (Mexico City, 29 January 1949), Juan Francisco (Guadalajara, Jalisco, 13 December 1950), Juan Pablo (Mexico City, 18 April 1955) and Juan Carlos Rulfo (Mexico City, 24 January 1964).
+Rulfo married Clara Angelina Aparicio Reyes (b.
+12 August 1928) in Guadalajara, Jalisco, on 24 April 1948; they had four children: Claudia Berenice (born 1949), Juan Francisco (1950), Juan Pablo (1955) and Juan Carlos (1964).